ibm-cloud-docs/monitoring/agent/change_container_agent.md

 {:tip: .tip}
 {:download: .download}

-# Customizing container Sysdig agents
+# Customizing container monitoring agents
 {: #change_agent}

-In {{site.data.keyword.mon_full_notm}}, you can customize the Sysdig agent configuration to set a log level, block ports, include or exclude metric data, add or remove events, and filter out containers.
+In {{site.data.keyword.mon_full_notm}}, you can customize the monitoring agent configuration to set a log level, block ports, include or exclude metric data, add or remove events, and filter out containers.
 {:shortdesc}